LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 ## Viewing the Location Tree

 We can visualise the tree in a program called _FigTree_.
+There is a bug to launch the Mac version of FigTree v1.4.4, but you follow the [instruction](https://linguaphylo.github.io/tutorials/figtree) to start it from the terminal.
+Lauch the program, and follow the steps below:

-Run this program, and open the summary tree file `h5n1_with_trait.tree` by using the `Open` command in the `File` menu.
+1. Open the summary tree file `h5n1_with_trait.tree` by using the `Open...` option in the `File` menu;
-The tree should appear.
-You can now try selecting some of the options in the control panel on the left.
-Try selecting `Appearance` to set the branch `Colour by` `location`.
-In addition, you can set the branch `Width by` `location.prob` according to the posterior support of estimated locations.
-Increasing the `Line Weight` can make the branch width more different regarding to its posterior support.
-Finally, tick `Legend` and select `location` in the drop list of `Attribute`.
+2. After the tree appears, expend `Appearance` and choose `Colour` by `location`;
+3. Additionally, you can adjust the branch width based on the posterior support of estimated locations by selecting `Width by` `location.prob`.
+4. Gradually increasing the `Line Weight` can make the branch widths vary more significantly based on their posterior supports.
+5. To add a legend, tick `Legend` and choose `location` from the drop-down list of `Attribute`;
+6. If you want to see the x-axis scale, you can tick `Scale Axis`, expend it and uncheck the option `Show grid`.

 You should end up with something like Figure 4.

 <figure class="image">